TASER TEST PROGRAM

-Following the success of the initial TASER Phase 1 project, our objective in 2018 is to expand our scope by building a network of living laboratories; 3 additional subsea test structures will be deployed in different geographical locations and water depths across various Australian waters, providing comprehensive results for test variables.
+Following the success of the initial TASER Phase 1 project, three additional identical subsea test structures were fabricated in 2019 and will be deployed in different geographical locations and water depths across various Australian waters, providing comprehensive results for test variables.
 It is believed that 3 additional living laboratories will provide confidence on statistic results by diversifying the parameters believed to promote fouling.
 The new living laboratories will be temporarily parked at strategic locations, where operators supporting TASER Phase 2 have licenses to operate.

 TASER Phase 2 is a collaboration between: